 This guide is primarily designed for educators and library professionals who want to learn more about how to better support individuals with Autism Spectrum Disorder.
 However, many of these resources can be helpful for families, friends or anyone interested in exploring ASD.
 Additionally, you may be interested in my Autism Resources Guide for Parents & Caregivers, or my Disabilities Guide.

 My hope is that this guide will raise awareness and prompt librarians and educators to improve services, teaching strategies, resources, and interactions for individuals on the spectrum.
-This page is a work-in-progress and I'm happy to receive additional recommendations so please contact me!

 Project ENABLE (Expanding Nondiscriminatory Access By Librarians Everywhere) funded by grants from the Institute of Museum and Library Services, provides free, foundational training, designed specifically for public, academic or school librarians worldwide, to help them gain the knowledge and skills needed to create inclusive and accessible libraries that meet the needs of all students.